 1) Have a funnel handy so that you can easily fill the sprayer with both solutions.

 2) Heat vinegar before adding the Dawn.
-Supposedly, heating the vinegar prior to adding the Dawn makes the solution more effective.
-It makes sense to me that warm vinegar will more easily mix with Dawn than will cold.
-I always heat my vinegar when making a new bottle of solution.
-I just put in the microwave for a minute or two before pouring into the sprayer.
+Supposedly, heating the vinegar prior to adding the Dawn makes the solution mix together more efficiently, so I always heat my vinegar when making a new bottle of solution.

 3).
 Put the solution in a professional sprayer.
 I found a Zep professional sprayer at Home Depot, and it is far superior to any sprayer I’ve ever used.
 It is sturdy, comfortable in the hand, and sprays a large surface area with each pull of the trigger.
 I tried a few inexpensive sprayers before tossing them all and getting one that works.
 This sprayer can also be purchased here on amazon but is less expensive at Home Depot.

 Note: If you do the process while showering, be prepared for a strong vinegar smell.
 This doesn’t bother me at all, as vinegar is natural and non-toxic.